yasmeendev/hammad/docs/v2.0/dev_docs/Getting-Started/Post-Installation-Steps/03-configuring-asset-blob-storage.md

 6    },
 ```

-***Notes:***
+!!! note

-Line 2: Specify `AzureBlobStorage` as your default asset provider.
+    * Line 2: Specify `AzureBlobStorage` as your default asset provider.

-Line 4: In `ConnectionString`, provide the connection string of your storage account.
+	* Line 4: In `ConnectionString`, provide the connection string of your storage account.

+!!! tip
-_Tip: You can get your connection string from your Azure Portal under the Access Keys section._
+    * You can get your connection string from your Azure Portal under the Access Keys section.

+!!! note
-> ***Please note:*** *This mode is recommended for using in production environment since it enables sharing the asset storage across multiple platform instances.*
+    * This mode is recommended for using in production environment since it enables sharing the asset storage across multiple platform instances.